 This is the form of Vitamin C found in standard vitamin supplements.
-Although Dr. Perricone recommends taking this form of Vitamin C as a nutritional supplement, ascorbic acid has some serious drawbacks when used as a topical ingredient and can be irritating to skin when used in topical formulations.
+Although Dr. Perricone recommends taking this form of Vitamin C as a nutritional supplement, ascorbic acid has some serious drawbacks when used as a topical ingredient and can be irritating to the skin when used in topical formulations.

 Ascorbyl Palmitate: Fat-Soluble Vitamin C

-Unlike the ascorbic acid form, fat-soluble Vitamin C Ester realizes the nutrient’s full potential as an anti-aging agent.
+Unlike the ascorbic acid form, fat-soluble Vitamin C Ester realizes the nutrient’s full potential as an anti-ageing agent.
 It displays greater antioxidant activity in our cells than ascorbic acid does, and performs this vital work at lower doses.
 In fact, when compared to ascorbic acid, Vitamin C Ester delivers eight times higher levels of Vitamin C activity.

 Oh, and since Vitamin C Ester can reside in our cells’ fatty membranes, it continuously regenerates the Vitamin E depleted by the ongoing fight against free radicals.
-It also possesses the ability to stimulate growth of the cells that help produce collagen and elastin—the strands of tissue that give skin its strength and flexibility—and is more stable in topical solutions.
+It also possesses the ability to stimulate the growth of the cells that help produce collagen and elastin—the strands of tissue that give skin its strength and flexibility—and is more stable in topical solutions.
 This stability helps maintain its efficacy while delivering incomparable benefits.

 For example, we use ascorbyl palmitate to help maximize its benefits to the skin.
 When this fat-soluble form of Vitamin C is present in the dermis, this can result in increased levels of both collagen and elastin.
-The result is a more youthful appearance, as this can affect the thinning of skin seen in both the natural aging process and as a result of sun damage.
+The result is a more youthful appearance, as this can affect the thinning of skin seen in both the natural ageing process and as a result of sun damage.
 Ascorbyl palmitate is also highly stable, meaning that it will maintain its efficacy over long periods of time.